What is intercompany accounting?

 Intercompany accounting is an integral part of the financial success of every entity within your group.
 It ensures all internal transactions are tracked and accurately represented within your financials.

-Not only is it a requirement for reporting to outside stakeholders, but it can help you better understand your financial position and make informed decisions about budgets and resource allocation.
+It is a requirement for reporting to outside stakeholders, and it can help you better understand your financial position and make informed decisions about budgets and resource allocation.

 Intercompany accounting is a tracking method used to record transactions between two related companies, such as a parent company and subsidiary, or two legal entities owned by the same parent company.